edobry/chitin/README.md

 - `awsAuth`: authenticate if needed, and assume a profile
 - `withProfile`: run a command with a specific AWS profile

+##### IAM

+Functions
+- `listRolePolicies`: shows all policy attachments for a given role
+- `getPolicy`: fetches a policy
+- `showCurrentRolePermissions`: shows all policy attachments and their allowed actions for the current role
+- `getPolicyAttachments`: shows all policy attachments for a given policy version
+- `showPolicy`: shows all policy attachments and their allowed actions for a given policy version

 ##### EBS

 Functions: